-Santorini, one of the most photogenic islands in Greece is definitely a must-see in your life time.
+Santorini, one of the most photogenic islands in Greece is definitely a must-see in your lifetime.
 Built on an old volcano, this ancient island has structures, communities and a culture dating back almost two millennia!
-Due to the relatively small size of the island, exploring this blue skied, white building and black sand paradise could not be easier.
+Due to the relatively small size of the island, exploring this blue skies, white building and black sand paradise could not be easier.
 To help you along with way, this is our guide to Santorini in 24hrs, including everything you need to see!

 First of, a bit of backstory to our Santorini visit!